oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/domain-home-in-image/README.md

-# WebLogic Sample Domain Home in Docker Image
+# WebLogic sample domain home in Docker image

-The sample scripts demonstrate the creation of a WebLogic domain home in docker image.
+The sample scripts demonstrate the creation of a WebLogic domain home in a Docker image.
 The scripts also generate the domain YAML file, which can then be used to start the Kubernetes artifacts of the corresponding domain.
 Optionally, the scripts start up the domain, and WebLogic Server pods and services.

 ## Prerequisites

 The following prerequisites must be handled prior to running the create domain script:
-* Make sure the WebLogic Operator is running.
+* Make sure the WebLogic operator is running.
 * Create a Kubernetes namespace for the domain unless the intention is to use the default namespace.
 * Create the Kubernetes secrets `username` and `password` of the admin account in the same Kubernetes namespace as the domain.
-* Build the Oracle WebLogic image oracle/weblogic:12.2.1.3-developer .
+* Build the Oracle WebLogic image `oracle/weblogic:12.2.1.3-developer`.
 Refer to [Oracle WebLogic Server on Docker](https://github.com/oracle/docker-images/tree/master/OracleWebLogic/dockerfiles/12.2.1.3).

-## Using the script to create a domain
+## Use the script to create a domain

 Make a copy of the `create-domain-inputs.yaml` file, and run the create script, pointing it at your inputs file and an output directory: